Collars

 Read ReviewRead Review

-We suggest NOT using these collars until your dog understands basic commands like sit and stay.
-That way, you know that they comprehend what you are asking them to do, and they can draw the association between any negative behavior and the “shock.”
+I suggest NOT using these collars until your dog understands basic commands like sit and stay.
+That way, you know that they comprehend what you are asking them to do, and they can associate any negative behavior with the “shock.”
+Otherwise, you risk confusing them and making matters worse.

 5 Best Shock Collars For Dogs

-We base our reviews on several factors, including the collar’s performance, multiple methods of correction (tone, vibration, and static shock), user reviews, pricing, customer support, and more.
+I base my reviews on several factors, including the collar’s performance, multiple methods of correction (tone, vibration, and static shock), user reviews, pricing, customer support, and more.

-Best High-End Shock Collar: SportDOG FieldTrainer 425X Review
+Best Overall Shock Collar: SportDOG FieldTrainer 425X Review

 SportDOG FieldTrainer 425X